top of page

 We have a very active group of research fellows and PhD candidates in the Z-lab.

-Current projects address parenting and its impact on child emotion regulation and youth development; coping with stress in close relationships; attachment and its measurement; attention, ADHD, and mindwandering; rejection in social groups; defending against bullying among children; pracitioner competence in children's disruptive behavior; screening for fetal alcohol syndrome, transgender development and health care, and sexuality. see below for more details.
+Current and past projects address parenting and its impact on child emotion regulation and youth development; coping with stress in close relationships; attachment and its measurement; attention, ADHD, and mindwandering; rejection in social groups; defending against bullying among children; pracitioner competence in children's disruptive behavior; screening for fetal alcohol syndrome, transgender development and health care, and sexuality. see below for more details.

 Current Research Fellows and PhD CAndidates